the1lab/1lab/src/Data/Int/Order/Properties.lagda.md

 # Properties of the order of integers

-This module establishes further arithmetic and algebraic properties of the integers that involve the order.
+This module establishes further order-theoretic properties of the [[integers]].
 All proofs are straightforward case bashes; there are no further comments.

 ```agda
   maxℤ-≤l : (x y : Int) → x ≤ maxℤ x y